Captain Noel Godfrey Chavasse, VC and Bar, MC, RAMC. (1884-1917)

 This picture and the one of the brothers supplied by Laurence Chandy

-I am told of an article in the Liverpool Football Echo, dated January 8th 1916 which links Noel with Sefton Harriers
+An article in the Liverpool Football Echo, dated January 8th 1916 mentions Noel and his connection with Sefton Harriers

 Further reading and detail are in the excellent book by Ann Clayton Chavasse – Double VC